Metaplectic transformations and finite group actions on noncommutative tori: Introduction

 \section{Introduction}

 The $n$-dimensional noncommutative torus, $A_{\te}$, is defined as the universal \ca\ generated by unitaries $U_1,\dots,U_n$ subject to the relations

 where $\te=(\te_{ij})$ is a skew-symmetric real $n \times n$ matrix.
-For 2-dimensional noncommutative torus, since ${\te}$ is determined by only one real number, we will write the matrix ${\te}$ just as a real number ${\te}$.
+For the 2-dimensional noncommutative torus, since ${\te}$ is determined by only one real number, $\te_{12}$, we will denote $\te_{12}$ by ${\te}$ again and the corresponding 2-dimensional noncommutative torus by $A_{\te}$.

 Noncommutative tori are central objects in noncommutative geometry.
 Rieffel (\cite{ri88}) constructed projective modules (which are known as Heisenberg modules) over all noncommutative tori.
-These constitute the framework to study geometry of noncommutative tori such as connections, curvature and Dirac operators on noncommutative tori.
-While the 2-dimensional noncommutative torus is analysed quite well, there remains quite a large number of open questions for higher dimensional noncommutative tori.
+These constitute the framework for studying the geometry of noncommutative tori such as connections, curvature and Dirac operators on noncommutative tori.
+While the 2-dimensional noncommutative torus is quite well understood, there remain quite a large number of open questions for higher dimensional noncommutative tori.

-Crossed product algebras of finite group action on noncommutative tori go back to the work of Bratteli, Elliott, Evans and Kishimoto.
+Crossed product C*-algebras associated to finite group actions on noncommutative tori go back to the work of Bratteli, Elliott, Evans and Kishimoto.
 They considered (\cite{BEEK91}) the flip action of $\Z_2$ on two dimensional noncommutative tori and the associated crossed products.
 Recall that the flip action of $\Z_2$ on an 2-dimensional noncommutative torus is given by mapping the generators $U_i$ to $U^{-1}_i$ for $i=1,2$.
-Walters (\cite{walters:k-theoryflip}) computed the K-theory of the crossed product $A_{\te} \rtimes \Z_2$ for two dimensional noncommutative tori $A_{\te}$ for an irrational $\te$.
-For these special $\te$s, Walters in the same paper wrote down generators of K-theory of $A_{\te} \rtimes \Z_2$ by showing that generators of the $K_0$ group of $A_{\te}$ can be made ``flip equivariant".
-(A result of Green and Julg shows that equivariant K-theory elements provide elements in the crossed product.)
+Kumjian (\cite{kumjian90}) computed the $\K$-theory of the crossed product $A_{\te} \rtimes \Z_2$ for two dimensional noncommutative tori $A_{\te}.$ (Also see \cite{walters:k-theoryflip} for more detailed analysis on $A_{\te} \rtimes \Z_2.$) For irrational $\te$s, Walters in \cite{walters:k-theoryflip} stated generators of the $\K$-theory of $A_{\te} \rtimes \Z_2$ by showing that the generators of the $\K_0$ group of $A_{\te}$ can be made ``flip invariant".
 Later in \cite{Wal00} and \cite{wa04}, Walters considered $Z_4$ and $\Z_6$ actions on two dimensional noncommutative tori.
 Recall that the following defines $\Z_4$ and $\Z_6$ actions on two dimensional noncommutative tori: